 Your former divorce lawyer must then tender to you or your new attorney your entire file and anything related to your case.
-A lawyer cannot hold these documents hostage until you pay what is owed (I can’t believe some lawyers actually try to do this).
+A lawyer can hold a client’s file until what is owed is paid.

 What To Do After Your Illinois Divorce Lawyer Withdraws?

 “Unless another attorney is, at the time of such withdrawal, substituted for the one withdrawing, the party shall file in the case within 21 days after entry of the order of withdrawal a supplementary appearance, stating therein an address at which the service of notices or other documents may be had upon him or her.
 A self-represented litigant may supply an e-mail address for service, pursuant to Rule 11(b).
 In the case of the party’s failure to file such supplementary appearance, subsequent notices and filings shall be directed to the party at the last known business or residence address.”
-Illinois Rules of Professional Conduct 13(c)(2)
+Ill.
+S. Ct.
+R. 13(c)(2)

 You have to file an appearance or hire an attorney after your lawyer withdraws!
 If you don’t the opposing side can just send documents to some address that may be only tangentially related to you.